stereoplegic/structor/docs/README.md

 </p>

-Nowc we have to switch to the preview mode and try to click on the button - nothing happened.
+Now we have to switch to the preview mode and try to click on the button - nothing happened.
 That is why we need to change the source code to make it something valuable.

 Open `index.js` file in the directory...
 ```